Diloveyi411/drahoslava-v2/replit.md

     - **Category Filtering**: The main blog page includes a category-based filtering system for articles.
     - **Blog Preview on Homepage**: A "Recent Thoughts" section displays the 3 most recent articles from Notion in a glass card grid layout below the Gallery section, with hover effects and navigation to article details.
 - **Gallery Section**: Features a grid layout of framed artworks with titles and a lightbox modal for detailed viewing, both maintaining the glass morphism and milky overlay effects.
-- **Contact Form**: Integrated with a backend API for submission, including client and server-side validation.
+- **Contact Form**: Integrated with Resend email service for delivery to info@drahoslava.com.
+Includes client and server-side validation, HTML sanitization, and header injection protection.
+Emails are formatted with both HTML and plain-text versions.
 - **Smooth Navigation**: Sticky header with anchor links and dynamic routing.
 Logo appears in header only when scrolling (opaque state), hidden when translucent.
+- **SEO Implementation**: Comprehensive SEO setup with dynamic meta tags, Open Graph, and Twitter Cards:
+    - **SEO Component**: Custom React component managing document.title, meta tags, canonical URLs, and Open Graph/Twitter Card tags using useEffect
+    - **Dynamic Meta Tags**: Each page (Home, Blog, Artwork, Services, Articles) has unique title and description
+    - **Article Meta Tags**: Blog articles include article-specific tags (article:published_time, article:author, article:tag) that are automatically cleaned up when navigating away
+    - **JSON-LD Structured Data**: Person, WebSite, and Article schemas following schema.org spec for enhanced search results
+    - **Sitemap.xml**: Static sitemap listing all main pages (homepage, blog, artwork, three service pages)
+    - **Robots.txt**: Configured to allow all crawlers and reference sitemap location
-- **Social Media Preview**: Custom Open Graph image (1200x675px) with pearl iridescent aesthetic, rose logo, and brand text.
-Comprehensive OG and Twitter Card meta tags ensure proper preview on WhatsApp, Facebook, LinkedIn, and other platforms.
+    - **Social Media Preview**: Custom Open Graph image (1200x675px) with pearl iridescent aesthetic, rose logo, and brand text ensuring proper preview on WhatsApp, Facebook, LinkedIn, and other platforms

 ### Feature Specifications
 - **Services**: Three primary services (Soul, Body, Mind) with dedicated detail pages and clear CTAs.